 Lovehoney Curved Suction Cup Dildo

 This smooth silicone dildo is perfect for anal sex alone or with a partner and can be slipped into a harness or enjoyed hands-free with the suction cup.
 The curved shaft makes it great for massaging the p-spot and the thin, tapered end makes for easy insertion.
+It can also be done with a P spot vibrator.
 At 7-inches, this dildo is best for people with some anal experience.
 If you are looking for something smaller or bigger, there are plenty of anal dildos of all sizes to choose from!